 Sitting for many hours on end

-Clearly, we were never made to sit in front of a desk or computer for such a long time without breaks or interruptions.
-Although you feel ‘rested’ while you’re sitting, your spine is not actually relaxed.
-The local stabilisers in your lower back will have to contract and work the whole time you are seated to keep you upright.
+We were never made to sit in front of a desk or computer for such a long time without breaks or interruptions.
+Although you feel ‘rested’ while sitting, your spine is not actually relaxed.
+The local stabilizers in your lower back must contract and work while seated to keep you upright.
 They get tired and fail to support your back.
 The pressure and the weight of your upper body squash the discs and joints together, not just for a few minutes, but for hours on end.
-Your body detects the tissue damage and causes muscle spasms in response.
+Your body detects the tissue damage and causes lower back muscle spasms in response.

 Overloading the wrong muscles

-If your local stabilisers are not strong enough or get overworked when you sit for hours on end, they won’t do a good job of stabilising your lumbar spine.
-To compensate, your global mobilisers will now be recruited to help with stabilisation.
-If this continues to happen, the local stabilisers grow weak and won’t automatically activate as you move.
-Now, the global mobilisers have to get used to a dual role of stabilising the spine AND moving it.
-They can’t maintain contractions like this and will fatigue, leading to muscle pain and spasms in your lower back.
+If your local stabilizers don’t have the endurance or capacity to contract when you sit for hours, they won’t do a good job stabilizing your lumbar spine.
+To compensate, your global mobilizers will be recruited to help with stabilization.
+If this continues, the local stabilizers grow weak and won’t automatically activate as you move.
+Now, global mobilizers have to get used to the dual role of stabilizing and moving your spine.
+They can’t maintain contractions like this for long, leading to muscle pain and spasms in your lower back.

 Symptoms of a lower back muscle spasm